wispo12/Asteroids2/README.md

 Asteroids (Part 2)
 ==================
 Now that we have a functioning space ship, we'll add some asteroids to our game.
 To do that, we'll write an asteroid class that `extends Floater`.
+You may find slides of the [Asteroids Parts 2 and 3](https://docs.google.com/presentation/d/18BHIU7ZbeqyV_DKzNzGpg_vm4Oki63K7ZYkOlyPaQE8/edit?usp=sharing) helpful in completing this assignment.

 Suggested steps to writing an Asteroid class
 -----------------------------------